-Community Land Connection Series – Brush Creek Valley Ranch Restoration Project – Wednesday, August 5th
+Community Land Connection Series: Brush Creek Valley Ranch Restoration Project

 Brush Creek Valley Ranch is a beautiful and easily accessible open space.
 The ranch still has many miles of barbed wire fencing however, which can be harmful to local wildlife populations, including elk and deer.
-As a result, Eagle Valley Land Trust and Eagle County Open Space are working together on this project to help solve these issues.
-We will be focusing on fence removal and potentially fence building.
+Barbed wire is particularly prevalent in the Salt Creek area of the property.

 Bring: We will be encountering unpredictable weather and conditions in the field.
-Those interested should come prepared to spend three hours outside with sun protection, water, proper layers for Colorado weather, and sturdy waterproof shoes.
-Additionally, since we will be in contact with barbed wire fencing long sleeves and gloves are recommended (extra gloves will be provided by Eagle County).
-In accordance with the current public health order, we ask that you please bring a face covering and hand sanitizer.
+Those interested should come prepared to spend 2-3 hours outside with sun protection, water, proper layers for Colorado weather, and sturdy hiking/working boots.
+Although we love dogs, they can have an impact, especially for wildlife.
+Please leave your furry friends at home.
+Since we will be dealing with barbed wire, we advise that you wear long sleeves and bring work gloves.
+Please email firstname.lastname@example.org if you need an extra pair.

 Weather: This project is weather-dependent, please check EVLT’s Facebook page on the day of the hike for information if there is inclement weather.